By: Faith Pearce

 Once upon a time…far, far away, in a land filled with fluffy clouds and talking animals… yeah, I know, it doesn’t exist.
 But we can dream right!
 Well, maybe I could dream if I could get a decent night’s sleep.

 Sleep is so fundamental.
-I have discovered it isn’t as simple as closing your eyes, counting backwards from 10 and counting sheep bouncing over your head.
+I have discovered it isn’t as simple as closing your eyes, counting backward from 10, and counting sheep bouncing over your head.
 Quality sleep is more challenging and regulated by many factors.
 I am a dolphin, not literally, lol, but I have a dolphin sleep chronotype.
-Dolphins is one of the four animal categories Dr. Breus uses to symbolize different chronotypes.
+Dolphins are one of the four animal categories Dr. Breus uses to symbolize different chronotypes.
 He is a sleep expert.
-You can take this quiz and see whether you are a dolphin, bear, lion or wolf. (https://thepowerofwhenquiz.com).
+You can take this quiz and see whether you are a dolphin, bear, lion, or wolf. (https://thepowerofwhenquiz.com).

 If you think of dolphins, they are water and air elements.
 They swim around together in the ocean and did you know, they only sleep for a few hours.
 Their breathing is consciously controlled, and they are aware of it all the time so they can survive.
 It means they never go into a deep sleep.
 They shut only one eye at a time, and only half of their brain switches off.
 Half asleep; half a functioning brain.
 Yup, that’s me when it comes to sleep!

 When I am stressed, another saboteur directly affects my sleep.
-My electronic use increases.
+My electronic use has increased.
 I do this both consciously and unconsciously.
 I will use it as an excuse to escape or decompress.
 For me, when I am under long-term stress or stress sources I am trying to avoid, I become a master at distraction.
-For me, that is escaping to the land of silly games, social media feeds, or scrolling for hours on end on TikTok.
+For me, that is escaping to the land of silly games, social media feeds or scrolling for hours on end on TikTok.
 I am a sucker for cute cat videos or singing or dancing videos.
 My self-talk: “five minutes.”
-I grab my tablet, and as the finger scrolling begins, the hours fly by until I doze off to wake up and start all over again.
+I grab my tablet, and as the finger-scrolling begins, the hours fly by until I doze off to wake up and start all over again.